Pop A Cyst With A Needle

 To drain a cyst at home, you will need a needle and a syringe.
 Clean the area around the cyst with soap and water.
 Pierce the cyst with the needle and aspirate the contents using the syringe.
 Repeat until the cyst is empty.
 Disinfect the area with hydrogen peroxide and apply a bandage.

-See also How To Steady A Maglev Magnet Hobby
+See also Needle Felting How To

 It is important to note that self-drainage of cysts should only be attempted if the cyst is small and easy to reach.
 If the cyst is located on the head, neck, or other sensitive area, or if it is large or deep, it is best to seek medical attention.